aplteam/Cider/README.md

 1. Inject a namespace `TatinVars` in case the project ends up as a package
 1. Check whether the project's config file does carry a non-empty value for `init`.
 If that's the case, it must be a function that is then called by Cider, typically for initializing the project
 1. If there is a variable `ToDo` in the root of the project, and the variable is not empty, then this variable is printed to the session
+1. Cider can check for Dropbox conflicts at this stage (configurable)
-1. If the project is managed by Git, then Cider executes the `git status` command on the project folder and puts the result on view
+1. If the project is managed by Git, then Cider executes the `git status` command on the project folder and puts the result on view (configurable)

 Notes: